Service + Area

 Structural Steel & Red Iron Coordination Focus In Diamond

-• This tier 2 line is coordinated in Diamond with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Diamond with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 Diamond Routing & Nearby Coverage Snapshot

-• This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to Newton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Diamond, MO Scope Types